teejaydub/cribbage/README.md

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
-  * Add CSV output so we can graph the progress over time.
   * Optimize each parameter individually, with binary search.
   * Instead of a fixed number of games, shoot for a fixed number of usages of that parameter.
+  * Add CSV output so we can graph the progress over time.
+(Or just show graphs, I guess)
   * Switch to a genetic algorithm, that does round-robin for more players at once, then replaces the n-2 worst ones with a genetic combination of the 2 best ones + 1 small mutation.